 More Florida road trip ideas

 Located just 35 minutes from Miami, Fort Lauderdale often gets lumped in with “The Magic City” on itineraries.
-Fort Lauderdale is a destination all to its own though.
+Fort Lauderdale is a destination all to its own, though.
 The city is famous for its lovely sandy beaches and 165 miles of meandering canals.
 (We’ll refrain from slapping it with the nickname “The Venice of Florida” for now.)

-If you’ve got time to spend a day in Fort Lauderdale, beeline for Las Olas Blvd.
+If you’ve got time to spend a day in Fort Lauderdale, beeline for Las Olas Boulevard.
 The upscale shopping & dining street is a great place to eat and shop to your heart’s content.

 With more time to explore, you’ll be able to flush out the city’s less urban moments.
 Venture into the tropical Hugh Taylor Birch State Recreation Area.
 Meander along its hiking & cycling trails to marvel at its mangroves and freshwater lagoons.

 Once you’re done, you can venture north of Fort Lauderdale to explore some of the best beaches on Florida’s East Coast.
 Add a dash of luxury to your trip by checking out glitzy Boca Raton or West Palm Beach.

 Florida’s Paradise Coast sits on the southern end of its Gulf of Mexico coastline.
 From Miami, it’s a scenic 2-hour drive to the region’s main urban center of Naples, FL.

 The Paradise Coast is famed for its pristine white-sand beaches, golf courses, and unspoiled nature retreats.
 You’ll also find exquisite dining waterfront dining experiences set to picture-perfect sunsets.